GallagherAiden/footballSimulationEngine/readme.md

 #### Example Team JSON
 Teams must have the following information and must have 11 players included in it.
 * A start position for each player, with both teams given start positions as if they were the team at the top of a vertical pitch (shooting to the bottom of the screen).
-The startPOS object should be [widthPosition, heightPosition] where the height placement should not be a greater number than half the pitch height.
+The currentPOS object should be [widthPosition, heightPosition] where the height placement should not be a greater number than half the pitch height.
 * skills should not exceed 100
 * skill.jumping refers to height a player can jump in centimetres (so can and probably should be greater than 100).
 ```